Peel Public Health

 Free parenting support

-We support the parents of young children by phone, Facebook, email and a text service to get them what they need on their own terms and schedules.
+We support parents of young children by phone, and email to get them what they need on their own terms and schedules.

 Learn more about our telephone support.